 All organisations must make it clear that if you are unhappy with a response received about a complaint you have made regarding your rights, you can escalate this to the ICO.

-To comply with the GDPR YBSG is carrying out the following:
+To comply with the GDPR, YBSG has carried out the following: